As you know, an outdoor kitchen is a huge investment. You want it to last as long as possible.

 But with what?

-There are a ton of outdoor kitchen siding options out there.
+There’s a ton of different material options out there.

 Here, we’ll share some of the most popular outdoor kitchen cladding materials.